the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 (rr-open-data-barriers)=
 ## Barriers to Data Sharing
+Some academics still find sharing data difficult.
+Recent surveys {cite}`Stuart2018sharing` conducted amongst researchers show that they find sharing data difficult because:

+- Organising data in a presentable and useful way is challenging (mentioned by 46%)
+- They are unsure about copyright and licensing (mentioned by 37%)
+- They do not know which repository to use as (raised by 33%)

+These are cultural challenges that might be addressed in changing practice going forward.
-Sometimes it may not be possible to make data publicly available in its entirety or even in part.
+However, there are also legal, ethical or contractual reasons that sometimes prevent making data publicly available in its entirety or even in parts.
 Here are some reasons why this may be the case:

 (rr-open-data-barriers-privacy)=
-### Privacy
+### Privacy And Data Protection

 Many fields of research involve working with sensitive personal data, with medical research being the most obvious example.
 Individuals must be protected from (re)identification via their data used for research.